getimmerza/_Standard-Template/README.md

 ## Creating a scene and performance
 Ensure that your scene performs well on the Quest 2 before trying to export and uploading your work.
 There are certain scenarios that can heavily impact performance on a mobile VR device like the Quest 2. <br>
 **Things to avoid:**
-- reading from the opaque and depth textures Unity provides in their shaders
+- reading from the screen and depth textures Godot provides in their shaders
 - bad topology on 3D models
-- use of transparency (especially if the blend type is set to be additive)
+- use of transparency (overdraw is really bad)
 - lots of data transfers between the CPU and the GPU (GPU instancing is really helpful here to reduce draw calls)

 ## Exporting the scene
-**under construction**
+- Name the scene you want to load "main.tscn"
+- export this scene with dependencies via the Godot export dialog